99minutos/99minutos-frontend-interview-test/readme.md

-# 99minutos Frontend Engineer Interview
+# 📦 99minutos Frontend Test
-Interview test for Frontend Software Engineers

 ## Welcome!
 If you’re reading this, it means we’re interested in working with you in 99minutos.com and solving amazing and difficult problems in shipping for online shopping tech in Latam.